jadbathore/stampy-php-cli/README.md

         }
     },
 ```
-It is inside this Namespace that you could use the controllers allowing you to add the elements allowing you to build your command prompt.
-By default it is this namespace which is used in your .env folder you would also notice that $ENTRY corresponds to the value of your namespace **for this example** your `.env` folder should look like this
+It is within this namespace that you will use the controllers to add elements for building your command prompt.
+By default, this namespace is also set in your .env file.

+You will also notice that the $ENTRY variable corresponds to your chosen namespace value.
+For this example, your `.env` file should look like this:

 ```.env
 NAMESPACE=StampyConsole
 ENTRY=src/console/
 ```
-If the location of the controller does not suit you, you can always change it, for example
+If the location of the controller does not suit you, you can always change it, for example :
 ```.env
 NAMESPACE=App
 ENTRY=src/